Konamiman/Nextor/docs/Nextor_3.0_User_Manual.md

   * 4: 0010
   * 5: 0020
   * 6: 0040
+  * 7: 0080
   * CTRL: 2000
   * SHIFT: 1000

 e.g. `/k:3002` to invert the 1, CTRL and SHIFT keys, or `/k:0040` to invert the 6 key (so that the Kanji driver is installed at boot time unless the key is pressed).

 The boot menu respects the key inversion encoded in the ROM, and will show inverted keys as already switched on (you can of course switch them off before continuing with the boot).
-For example, the boot menu screenshot displayed above is for a ROM that has the CTRL key inverted.
+For example, the boot menu screenshot displayed above is for an MSX Turbo-R that has the CTRL key inverted.

 In Nextor 2 the only kernel file offered with a key already inverted was one with the CTRL key inverted, so that internal floppy disk drives would boot with a single drive letter assigned.
 Nextor 3 offers no pre-inverted kernel files at all: the inverted keys can now be changed at any time, without modifying the ROM, by keeping them in the persistent storage (see _[2.18.
 The persistent storage](#218-the-persistent-storage)_, _[3.6.16.
 The CALL BOOTKEYS command](#3616-the-call-bootkeys-command)_ and _[3.4.11.
 NEXBOOT: the boot keys configuration tool](#3411-nexboot-the-boot-keys-configuration-tool)_).